Part 5: Morph Stone

 “What does it matter?
 They’re all dead.”

 She paused, and then pictures of Breccan and his crew began appearing on the wall I was staring at.

 “What are you doing?”
-I said, starting to get angry again.
-I got up from my bed and walked over to the door to leave but it slammed shut and locked.
+I said, raising my voice.
+I got up from my bed and stormed over to the door to leave, but it slammed shut and locked itself.
 “Open the door Tammy!”
 I started banging on the door, hoping it would open.

 “You liked her didn’t you?”

-I kept banging on the door in frustration and a picture of the kiss Lux and I shared, appeared on it.
+I kept banging on the door, my anger leaking out onto it and a picture of the kiss Lux and I shared, appeared on it.
 I couldn’t hold back the pain any longer and I cried as soon as I saw the picture.

-“We all liked the Breccan crew Sarth.”
-She said, and then she put up other pictures of both the Jago crew and Breccan crew enjoying each other’s company in the brief two weeks we spent with them.
+“We all liked the Breccan crew Sarth,” she said, then she put up other pictures of both the Jago crew and Breccan crew enjoying each other’s company in the brief two weeks we spent with them.
 “We all feel the same pain, but you’re trying to ignore it completely.
 It’s not good to push away your emotions.”
-She spoke in a sincere voice, one I’ve never heard from her before.
+She spoke in a sincere voice, one I’d never heard from her before.

-I slid down against the door, huddled there, crying like I haven’t done in a long time.
-Losing friends was something no one should ever go through.
+I slid down against the door, huddled there, sobbing like I hadn’t done in a long time.
+Losing friends was something no one should ever have to go through.

 She walked over, sat down next to me, and leaned her head against my shoulder, consoling me in her own way.